Configuration

 cp .env.example .env

 Variables are grouped by the service that consumes them.
-Many variables are shared — when a variable appears in a shared section it applies to multiple services.
+Some variables are shared between services — when a value must match across services (like WA_TOKEN or INTERNAL_WEBHOOK_SECRET), that is noted in the description.

 Never commit your .env file to source control.
 The .gitignore in the repository excludes it, but double-check before every git add.